 The GCO and CCOs have discretionary authority to modify or stop actions that constitute actual or suspected compliance breaches, from compliance, corporate social responsibility (CSR) and other perspectives.
-Rather than adopt a committee system, the Company has the Group, the Company endeavors to identify risks at an early stage and prevent them from materializing.
+Rather than adopt a committee system, the Company has concentrated all compliance authority and responsibility in the GCO and CCOs for a swifter and more flexible organization.